-The Judith A. Dean Memorial Scholarship was created in memory of Judith A. Dean, a graduate in the master’s program in the Department of English, and prominent professional in the English teaching field and the organizations that support it.
+This scholarship was created in memory of Judith A. Dean, a graduate in the master’s program in the Department of English, and prominent professional in the English teaching field and the organizations that support it.
 Judith Dean earned an MAT at Colorado State in 1978 and taught at high schools in Colorado, Idaho, and New Mexico.
 She served two terms as President of the Colorado Language Arts Society, and several years on the Society’s executive committee—strong measures of her prominence in public education in Colorado.
-The recipient is Jenna M. Phenning.
+The recipient is Izabelle Hood.

 The Ann Osborn Zimdahl Memorial Scholarship

 This scholarship is awarded in memory of Ann Osborn Zimdahl, a 1981 graduate of the CSU MA TEFL/TESL program.
 Ann taught in the Intensive English Program and contributed to the international community of the university and Fort Collins.
 Her career also extended overseas where she held several different teaching appointments.
 Ann was strongly committed to cross-cultural understanding and enthusiastically shared her love of new cultures with her students both here and abroad.

 There were a total of two recipients this year.

 The first award is for an outstanding graduate student in the TEFL/TESL program who is committed to international education and language teaching in support of the second year of study.
 The first recipient is Sohrab Azhdari.

 The next award is given to an outstanding graduate student in any program in English.
 The recipient is Bianca Melendrez Valenzuela.

 The Karyn L. Evans Scholarship